Long-Range $N-J/\psi$ Interaction from an Operator Product Expansion Perspective: Results and Discussion

 \subsection{QSR Results and Discussion}

 We evaluate the mass shifts of $J/\psi$ as a function of $\kappa$ as shown in Figure \ref{fig:mass shift1}.
 When $\alpha_{s,\text{IR}}=0.7$, although the values are smaller than that obtained from the TPE potential Eq.(\ref{tpe result}), they still display an attractive effect, with a mass decrease of 0.36--0.90 MeV.
 However, if the mass shift is calculated without performing the Fierz transformation, one finds a repulsive interaction.
 Thus, even qualitatively, extracting the pion-coupled component reproduces the attractive behavior seen in the lattice results \cite{Lyu2022,Lyu2025}.
-The analysis is carried out for $\kappa$ values between 2 and 5.
+In the analysis, we consider $\kappa$ values in the interval 2–5 to cover a physically relevant range in nuclear matter.
+This is motivated by the following considerations.
+The four-quark operator appearing in Eq.(\ref{scalar four quark}) contains a chirally symmetric component that is effectively absent in the vacuum saturation limit.
+The magnitude of this contribution has been found to be comparable to that of the chiral breaking part \cite{Kim:2020zae,Kim:2021xyp}, implying that the four-quark matrix element in the vacuum is roughly twice as large as the vacuum-saturated value, corresponding to $\kappa = 2$.
+Perturbative corrections to the Wilson coefficient of the four-quark operator, analogous to the $K$ factor in perturbative QCD, typically enhance the contribution by another factor of about two.
+Taking both effects into account leads to $\kappa = 4$.
+Furthermore, additional intermediate hadronic states in nuclear matter are expected to weaken vacuum dominance, and we therefore extend the range to $\kappa = 5$.
+A lattice estimate of the two-pion exchange potential indicates a $J/\psi$ mass shift of order a few MeV, which serves as a reference scale; the adopted $\kappa$ values of 2–5 yield a comparable effect in this study.
 This parameter is not precisely known as noted previously \cite{Leinweber1997,Gubler2015,Gubler2016,Kim:2020zae,Kim:2021xyp,narison2021,JisuKim2022phi}.
 In Fig.\ref{fig:mass shift1}, it can be seen that the dependence on $\kappa$ is almost linear.
 A precise determination of $\kappa$ is essential for a quantitatively reliable estimate of the mass shift.

 For the four-quark operator, we use the vacuum part coupling $\alpha_s$=0.472 at $\mu=1~\text{GeV}$ \cite{Tanabashi2018,Kim2020}, while for the density-dependent part we adopt the infrared value $\alpha_{s,\text{IR}}$=0.7 \cite{nikolaev1983,S.S.Kim2001,Deur2016}.
 However, the infrared value of the strong coupling constant can become larger to accommodate the long distance two-pion exchange contribution.
 Therefore, we evaluate the mass shifts for higher $\alpha_{s,\text{IR}}$ values, as illustrated in Fig. \ref{fig:mass shift1}.
 We observe that as the coupling value at long distances becomes larger, the attraction generated by two-pion exchange also increases.